hanjinliu/starfile-rs/README.md

-# starfile-rs
+# :star: starfile-rs :crab:

-A blazing-fast and type-safe STAR file reader/writer powered by Rust.
+A blazing-fast and type-safe STAR file reader (and writer - to be implemented) powered by Rust.

 ```python
 from starfile_rs import read_star